OTCv8/OpenTibiaLoginServer/README.md

 1. Install nodejs: `apt install nodejs` or https://nodejs.org/en/download/
 2. Install dependencies, inside project dir run: `npm install`
 3. Build project: `npm run build`
-4. Configure it, edit `config.json`
+4. Configure it, edit `config.json` and your worlds in `worlds` dir
 5. If you use custom rsa key, upload your `key.pem`
 6. Run it: `npm start`